 So, there was no 3rd party Let’s Encrypt client for cPanel to do complete automation (including SSL certificate installation) in a shared hosting environment, where the user doesn’t have root access.

-That's why we have developed the 'FreeSSL.tech Auto' app which you may use in shared hosting cPanel.
-'FreeSSL.tech Auto' does complete automation, including SSL certificate installation.
-'FreeSSL.tech Auto' needs the SSL installation feature enabled in the cPanel.
-Otherwise, it still issues/renews free SSL certificate by an automated process and send the user automated email with necessary information; but doesn't install the SSL certificate.
-You need to manually install the SSL certificate with the help of your hosting provider.
-The automatic email informs the user about the location of the SSL certificate, private key, and CA bundle; which is above the publicly accessible directory (public_html).
-The user needs to copy the text from the email and send to the web hosting provider with the SSL installation request.
+That’s why we have developed the ‘FreeSSL.tech Auto‘ app and ‘Auto-Install Free SSL‘ WordPress plugin, which you may use in shared hosting cPanel.
+The app and WordPress plugin do complete automation, including SSL certificate installation.
+They need the SSL installation feature enabled in the cPanel.
+Otherwise, they still issue/renew a free SSL certificate by an automated process and send the user automated email with necessary information; but don’t install the SSL certificate.
+You need to manually install the SSL certificate with the help of your web hosting provider.
+The automatic email informs the user about the SSL certificate path, private key, and CA bundle (which is above the public_html).
+The user needs to copy the text from the email and send it to the web hosting provider with the SSL installation request.

-We have posted detail documentation as well, to help the less tech-savvy users.
+We have posted detailed documentation to help the less tech-savvy users.